artialex/artialex.github.io/public/notes/Clean Architecture.md

 ## Application layer

-Contains _application-specific_ business logic: use Cases, operations, commands / queries, interactors
+Contains _application-specific_ business logic: use cases, operations, commands / queries, interactors

 Mostly written in _vanilla_ language, no _UI_, no _database_, no _frameworks_.
 Development of new features often starts from this layer